cyb3run1c0rn/raptor_prompt_framework/README.md

 # 🦅 RAPTOR Prompt Engineering Framework

-Version: 1.0
+**Version:** 1.0
-Author: Warren Stockdale
+**Author:** Warren Stockdale
-Licence: CC BY-NC 4.0
+**Licence:** CC BY-NC 4.0
-Last Updated: 23/03/2025
+**Last Updated:** 23/03/2025

 ---

 ## 🚀 Executive Summary

-The **RAPTOR Prompt Engineering Framework** offers a systematic and flexible approach to crafting effective prompts for AI systems.
-It enhances clarity, structure, and consistency, especially for technical, professional, or high-stakes scenarios.
+The **RAPTOR Prompt Engineering Framework** provides a systematic yet flexible approach to crafting effective AI prompts.
+By offering clarity, structure, and consistency, it is suited to technical, professional, and high-stakes environments.

 **RAPTOR** stands for:
 - **Role** – Define the AI’s persona